-BlackRock Capital Investment Corporation ("BlackRock Capital," the "Company" or the "Registrant," which may also be referred to as "we," "us" or "our") provides middle-market companies with flexible financing solutions, including senior and junior secured, unsecured and subordinated debt securities and loans, and equity securities.
+We provide middle-market companies with flexible financing solutions, including senior and junior secured, unsecured and subordinated debt securities and loans, and equity securities.
 Our strategy is to provide capital to meet our clients' current and future needs across this spectrum, creating long-term partnerships with growing middle-market companies.

 We were incorporated on April 13, 2005, commenced operations with private funding on July 25, 2005, and completed our initial public offering on July 2, 2007.
-We are an externally-managed, non-diversified closed-end management investment company.
-We have elected to be regulated as a business development company, or BDC, under the Investment Company Act of 1940, which we refer to as the 1940 Act.
+We are as an externally-managed, non-diversified closed-end management investment company.
+We have elected to be regulated as a business development company, or BDC, under the 1940 Act.
 In addition, for tax purposes we intend to continue to qualify as a regulated investment company, or RIC, under the Internal Revenue Code of 1986, which we refer to as the Code.
-As a BDC, we are required to comply with certain regulatory requirements.
-See "Regulation" for discussion of BDC regulation and other regulatory considerations.